 Yet despite these impressive figures there is further research that suggests many business leaders are cautious when it comes to committing to IIoT technology.
-A survey by Accenture showed that although 84% of C-suite executives saw the opportunity for their organisations to create new income streams from IoT technology, 73% of companies have not made any concrete investment in it.
+In the 2020 Indirect Procurement Report

-These statistics come as no surprise to von Schirmeister, who has witnessed some hesitation from business leaders.
-“My experience is that there are still conservative attitudes when it comes to IIoT,” says von Schirmeister.
+These statistics come as no surprise to Jeffers, who has witnessed some hesitation from business leaders.
+“My experience is that there are still conservative attitudes when it comes to IIoT,” says Jeffers.
 “The reason for this often comes down to concerns over data security.
 Many organisations need reassurance that the data generated from IIoT devices will be fully protected.
 In some cases this is based on an organisation’s own needs, but in others it is influenced by national legislation around data storage and privacy.

 “In countries such as China, where there is less legislation than in Europe, there is a lot of ground-breaking work being done on IIoT, which may well fuel development and understanding in other countries.”

 The other barrier is, of course, cost.
-Moving to a full IIoT set-up requires a significant initial investment. von Schirmeister is convinced that there are huge benefits to making that investment, however, and the biggest is the potential for cost-savings and efficiencies.
-“To put it bluntly, if you don’t make a large cost-saving, then there is no point in doing it,” says von Schirmeister.
+Moving to a full IIoT set-up requires a significant initial investment.
+Jeffers is convinced that there are huge benefits to making that investment, however, and the biggest is the potential for cost-savings and efficiencies.
+“To put it bluntly, if you don’t make a large cost-saving, then there is no point in doing it,” says Jeffers.
 “That is why Siemens and many others have invested so heavily in the technology.”

 Richards has seen similar caution in the UK market.
-“We’ve been holding focus groups with our members and it appears that businesses are keen to dip their toe in the water with IIoT technology,” he explains.
-“They are willing to trial new sensors, optimise some production lines, but they want to start small, analyse the value that the technology is bringing to their business and then invest further if it works.
+“In my previous role at the manufacturers' organisation Make UK (formerly EEF) we held focus groups with our members and it appeared that businesses are keen to dip their toe in the water with IIoT technology,” he explains.
+“They were willing to trial new sensors, optimise some production lines, but they want to start small, analyse the value that the technology is bringing to their business and then invest further if it works.